rkansal47/HHbbVV/README.md

 python src/HHbbVV/combine/submit.py --test --scan --resonant --templates-dir 23Apr30Scan
 ```

-Generate toys and fits for F-tests (after making cards and b-only fits)
+Generate toys and fits for F-tests (after making cards and b-only fits for the testing order AND testing order + 1!)

 ```bash
 python src/HHbbVV/combine/submit_ftest.py --tag 23May2 --cards-tag 23May2 --low1 0 --low2 0
 ```

+(`--tag` here is just for the local condor directory).

 ## Misc